pantheon-systems/documentation/source/content/guides/wordpress-developer/12-performant-translations.md

 ### Considerations

 * Running `i18n make-php` will generate `.l10n.php` files _based on the current_ `.mo` files.
-You might want to run this command after updating your language files to ensure the `.l10n.php` files are up-to-date first.
+You might want to run this command after updating your language files (e.g. with [`language core update`](https://developer.wordpress.org/cli/commands/language/core/update/), [`language plugin update`](https://developer.wordpress.org/cli/commands/language/plugin/update/) or [`language theme update`](https://developer.wordpress.org/cli/commands/language/theme/update/)) to ensure the `.l10n.php` files are up-to-date first.
 * The existing [known issue relating to WordPress Language Packs](/wordpress-known-issues#language-packs) still apply.
 As noted above, language packs can only be installed and updated in SFTP mode and then committed to the filesystem via the dashboard or Terminus.